HOME : TOPICS : SCRIPTURES : CONTACT

 In its cover leaf, Matthew’s version of 1537 was stated to be translated by Thomas Matthew.
 Bible historian A. S. Herbert, in the Historical Catalogue of Printed Bibles, explains:

 “Thomas Matthew” is commonly treated as a pseudonym of John Rogers, Tyndale's intimate friend, and the first martyr in the Marian persecution.
-But as Rogers only edited what is essentially Tyndale's translation, it seems more probable that “Matthew”stands for Tyndale's own name, which it was then dangerous to employ.7
+But as Rogers only edited what is essentially Tyndale's translation, it seems more probable that “Matthew” stands for Tyndale's own name, which it was then dangerous to employ.7

-Tyndale's name remained “dangerous to employ” for some time to come.
-In 1543, “Parliament proscribed all translations bearing the name of Tyndale, and required that the notes in all other [Bible] copies should be removed or obliterated.”8 His name continued unpopular, and perhaps the 1549 reprint was still published as “Matthew’s Bible” partly to avoid any overt acknowledgment of Tyndale.
-How or why Rogers chose the pseudonym “Thomas Matthew” remains a mystery, but the Biblical link is obvious.
-It is noteworthy that when charged with heresy by persecutors during Queen Mary's reign, Rogers was identified as using the "alias Matthew".
-All things considered, including the number of contributors to the Matthew Bible and the politics of the time, to use the name "Thomas Matthew" as author no doubt served several purposes.
-However Tyndale, who first published anonymously because he believed that God’s workers must not seek personal glory, would not have complained.9
+William Tyndale's name remained “dangerous to employ” for some time to come.
+In 1543 the English Parliament "proscribed all translations bearing the name of Tyndale.”8 As the scriptures do tell us, no prophet is accepted in his own country (Luke 4:24).
+Therefore Matthew's Bible was so called at least in part to avoid overt acknowledgment of Tyndale's contribution.
+How or why Rogers chose the pseudonym “Thomas Matthew” remains a mystery, but the biblical inspiration is obvious.
+It is noteworthy that, when charged with heresy by persecutors during Queen Mary's reign, Rogers was identified as using the "alias Matthew".
+All things considered, including the number of contributors to the Matthew Bible and the politics of the time, it no doubt served several purposes.
+However Tyndale, who first published anonymously because he believed that God’s servants must not seek personal glory, would not have complained.9

 The Importance of the Matthew Bible